 A college town located on the eastern border of Los Angeles County, Claremont makes for a perfect weekend retreat.
-There are approximately 23,000 trees — that include American Elms, Eucalyptus, plus numerous other species.
+There are approximately 23,000 trees here including American Elms, Eucalyptus and numerous other species.
 Claremont also has the distinction of being the first Fair Trade Town in Southern California, meaning that many shops, eateries and other outfits carry and sell Fair Trade products.